 Mrs. Forsyth: Thank you.
 Mr. Speaker, we've asked dozens of questions about the financial practices of AHS, \$250 million here, a billion dollars there, and every time the answers are the same, that they were approved under the former AHS board and that that board has been fired and that AHS has an audit and financial committee that reviews these contracts.
 Well, it turns out that the chair of the committee is in a bind.
-He sat on the former AHS board that's apparently to blame in the first place.
+He sat on the former AHS board before he was fired last June, the same board that's apparently to blame in the first place.
 How can members of the former board be both the cause of the problem and the solution?